 From time to time, certain pieces of furniture and house elements need revamping to keep a neat and vibrant look.
 For wooden fixtures, it’s all about keeping an updated and glossy appearance.
-And, unless you’re a beginner in DIY, you should know that there are two ways to go about it.
+And, unless you’re a beginner in DIY projects, you should know that there are two ways to go about it.
 You either use stain or paint for wood.
-To help you inch in on a decision of which suits your project, here’s a slightly deeper look into the differences of stain and paint for wood.
+To help you make a decision on which suits your project, here’s a slightly deeper look into the differences of stain and paint for wood.

 FUNCTION AND APPLICATION

 When it comes to function and purpose, stain and paint are pretty much the same.
 You can rely on both to spruce up your furniture with color, as well as to protect it.